regolo-ai/python-client/README.md

 - "LLM"

-You can use this environment variable to insert the default_model.
+You can use this environment variable to insert the default_chat_model.
-You can load it after importing regolo using regolo.default_model_load_from_env_if_exists().
+You can load it after importing regolo using regolo.default_chat_model_load_from_env_if_exists().
-This is equivalent to updating regolo.default_model when you import regolo.
+This is equivalent to updating regolo.default_chat_model when you import regolo.

 - "IMAGE_MODEL"